gshipley/enterprise_training/EnterpriseManual.md

 ##**Viewing a thread dump of an application**

 **Note:** The following sections requires a Ruby or JBoss application type.
-Since we have not created one yet in this class, read through the material below but don’t actually perform the commands at this time.
+Since we have not created one yet in this class, read through the material below but don't actually perform the commands at this time.

 You can trigger a thread dump for Ruby and JBoss applications using the *rhc threaddump* command.
 A thread dump is a snapshot of the state of all threads that are part of the runtime process.
 If an application appears to have stalled or is running out of resources, a thread dump can help reveal the state of the runtime, identify what might be causing any issues and ultimately to help resolve the problem.
 To trigger a thread dump execute the following command: